Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Now, this doesn’t mean that you need to spend $5,000+ on an engagement ring.
 In reality, the average amount spent on an engagement ring is pushed upwards by big spenders, including people who spend $20,000 or more on their engagement ring.

 According to the NY Times, which quoted a Morning Consult survey, the median amount that’s spent on an engagement ring is about $1,900, with most couples spending less than $3,000 for their ring.
-You can look at our guide for engagement rings under $2,500 here.
+You can look at our guide for $2500 engagement rings (and under) to get inspired.

 There’s also a generational gap when it comes to how much people spend on an engagement ring.
 Although the average amount spent is over $5,000, most millennials spend an average of $3,000 for an engagement ring.